-In a special «Enlightenment issue» (3/2021) of the journal Dialogue and Universalism (published by the Polish Academy of Sciences), the global historian of ideas Dag Herbjørnsrud has two papers, «The Quest for a Global Age of Reason.
+In a special «Enlightenment issue» (Vol. 31, 3/2021) of the journal Dialogue and Universalism (published by the Polish Academy of Sciences), the global historian of ideas Dag Herbjørnsrud has contributed two papers, «The Quest for a Global Age of Reason.
 Part I: Asia, Africa, the Greeks, and the Enlightenment Roots» & «The Quest for a Global Age of Reason.
 Part II: Cultural Appropriation and Racism in the Name of Enlightenment» (pp. 113-155).
-In his Editorial, Professor Robert E. Allison writes that Herbjørnsrud’s articles «comprise the most extensive and comprehensive contributions in the journal.»
+In his Editorial, Professor Robert E. Allinson writes that Herbjørnsrud’s articles «comprise the most extensive and comprehensive contributions in the journal.»

 The journal Dialogue and Universalism is the peer-reviewed academic journal of the International Society for Universal Dialogue (ISUD), published by the Institute of Philosophy and Sociology of the Polish Academy of Sciences and by the Philosophy for Dialogue Foundation.

 In issue 3, 2021, the topic is «Do we need a new enlightenment for the twenty-first century?«.
-In his Editorial, guest editor Robert Elliott Allinson (Soka University, California) writes:
+In his Editorial, the guest editor Robert Elliott Allinson (Professor at Soka University, California) writes:

 «Dag Herbjørnsrud’s two articles, The Quest for a Global Age of Reason.
 Part I: Asia, Africa, the Greeks and the Enlightenment Roots, and The Quest for a Global Age of Reason.
 Part II: Cultural Appropriation and Racism in the Name of Enlightenment, comprise the most extensive and comprehensive contributions in the journal and undertake the ambitious goal of providing copious illustrations of non-European global enlightenments, an undertaking that moves us away from the standard monolithic idea that there was a single, European Enlightenment.
 In particular, Dag Herbjørnsrud highlights both civilizations and individuals of color whose contributions, though heralded at the times, have been largely forgotten.
 By so doing, Dag Herbjørnsrud opens the door to a wider appreciation of intellectually neglected regions of the world and their denizens, of the history of civilizations and of individuals who have made truly remarkable and foundational contributions to the civilization of the globe.»